Some canonical metrics {\em via} Aubin's local deformations: Proof of Theorem

 \begin{proof} Let $g$ any Riemannian metric on $M$ and consider the deformed metric $\tilde{g}$ defined in \eqref{aubindef}, where $\phi$ is chosen as in \eqref{phiweyl}, with $\alpha_1,...,\alpha_n\in[1,2]$ and such that the derivatives of $f$ satisfies the following inequalities

 (for instance, we can choose \eqref{rightfunction} with a sufficiently large $b$).
-Let us choose a point $p_0\in M$ where the Cotton tensor $\cott$ of $(M,g)$ vanishes and let us consider again normal coordinates in $p_0$.
-Note that, in addition to \eqref{derphiweyl} and \eqref{2derphiweyl}, for sufficiently small radii $r$ we have
+Let us choose a point $p_0\in M$ where the Cotton tensor $\cott$ of $(M,g)$ vanishes and let us consider again an open ball $B_r$ with normal coordinates centered at $p_0$; we also define $\phi$ and $S=\interior{\supp}\phi$ as usual.
+Note that, in addition to \eqref{derphiweyl} and \eqref{2derphiweyl}, for a sufficiently small $r$ we have

 By \eqref{2derphiweyl} and \eqref{3phiweyl}, we obtain

 As we did for $\tilde{\weyl}$ in \eqref{apprweyl}, for sufficiently small radii we can consider the principal part of the transformed Cotton tensor: